shawn-nyk/tp/docs/DeveloperGuide.md

 1. `Logic` uses the `MainParser` class to parse the user command.
 2. This results in a `Command` object which is executed by the `LogicManager`.
-3. The command execution can affect the `Model` (e.g. adding an internship).
+3. The command execution can affect the `Model` (e.g. deleting an application).
 4. The result of the command execution is encapsulated as a `CommandResult` object which is passed back to the `Ui`.
-5. In addition, the `CommandResult` object can also instruct the `Ui` to perform certain actions, such as displaying the matching internships window to the user or switch tabs.
+5. In addition, the `CommandResult` object can also instruct the `Ui` to perform certain actions, such as switching tabs or displaying the matching internships window to the user.

 Given below is the Sequence Diagram for interactions within the `Logic` component for the `execute("delete app 1")` API call.